 The 'player centred model' that is in place at the Ospreys ensures that each member of the Ospreys squad will receive the support needed to be successful.
 The key to this is the quality of the coaches, if you want better players, then you need better coaches, which is at the very heart of our philosophy.
-In effect, the coach is the CEO of the player, setting a vision that allows him to operate efficiently and providing him with the tools to do his job efficiently.
+In effect, the Coach is King, setting a vision that allows the player to operate efficiently and providing them with the tools to do their job.

 It's important that we develop coaches who are not just proficient in

 knowing the Ospreys curriculum, but who possess the skill, ability and

 desire to personally drive the development of the player forward,

 instead of being reliant on others.
 Of course, the coaches also need the